 Step 2: Partially caramelize the onions first

+Once lightly browned go ahead and add the wine to the onions.
 When you initially add the wine some will boil off immediately, stir it around well scraping the bottom of the pan to deglaze those golden brown onion bits.

-Step 3: Add the mushrooms
+Step 4: Add the Mushrooms

 After another 5 minutes or so when the liquid from the wine has mostly evaporated add the mushrooms.